 With this setup, rapid and also steady increases in altitude can be simulated.
 The Equilibar vacuum regulator creates tight and constant pressure control.
 This patented back pressure regulator technology is unsurpassed in translating its precision into the vacuum flow stream that is required for this application.
 Because of the carefully selected diaphragm that is both flexible and strong enough for this application, the process pressure can be controlled accurately without any hysteresis, keeping the sensitivity to changes of pressure in the system well below 0,001 bar!

-Visit the product page on this powerful product solution designed and engineered by Pressure Control Solutions for more details and application examples of the ERC Series.
+Visit the product page on powerful vacuum control products by Pressure Control Solutions for more details and application examples of the ERC Series.
 Contact us if you would like to discuss the possibilities for your application.